abelectronicsuk/testscripts/README.md

-testscripts
+Test Scripts
 ===========

-Scripts used to test our Raspberry Pi boards
+Scripts used to test our Raspberry Pi boards from http://www.abelectronics.co.uk